bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-This is the first step towards animation blending and an asset-driven animation graph: essential for shipping large scale 3D games in Bevy.
+This is the first step towards animation blending and an asset-driven animation graph which is an essential for shipping large scale 3D games in Bevy.
-But for now, this is a building block: we've implemented this for a few key types (`Transform`, `f32` and `glam`'s `Vec` types) and published the trait.
+But for now, this is just a building block.
+We've implemented this for a few key types (`Transform`, `f32` and `glam`'s `Vec` types) and published the trait.
 Slot it into your games and crates, and team up with other contributors to help `bevy_animation` become just as pleasant and featureful as the rest of the engine.

 [`Animatable`]: https://dev-docs.bevyengine.org/bevy/prelude/trait.Animatable.html